-During the development of a project, there must always be a plan that the group of the project should have as well as a preparation for future plans to come.
-In this situation, we are making sure that for the project CrossDoc that all the requirements, design reviews, and standards for the project are met.
+During the development our project, we wanted to make sure that we had a generalized plan for the future ahead.
+In this situation, we are making sure that for our product CrossDoc that all the requirements, design reviews, and standards for the project are met.
 Furthermore, as a group, we must keep in mind that there are many key features that need to be accomplished before the project itself is complete.
 In addition, each feature requires a few days to complete but some of the features can be done coinciding with each other.
-For example, the main goal is to make sure that we can get a document complete that outlines our requirements for out document, however, we also need to complete a design review presentation that will also outline our requirements for the document as well as explain the design process for our product.
-This shows that the project plan can pace itself depending on how certain objectives can get done.
+For example, the main goal is to make sure that we can get a document complete that outlines our requirements for our document, as well as, making sure that our design review presentation is complete doing this will also outline our requirements for the document as well as explain the design process for our product.